zvizvi/cssonly-docs/content/3.components/image-comparison.md

 ---
-title: Image Comparison
-description: 'Fully featured Image Comparison component using CSS only, no JS at all'
-category: 'Components'
 codesandboxLinks: {
   initialWidthSet: 'cssonly-image-comparison-custom-initial-width-t1pd2',
   customOverlay: 'cssonly-image-comparison-custom-overlay-c28rr'
 }
+---

+# Image Comparison
+Fully featured Image Comparison component using CSS only, no JS at all

 ---

 ## Example